Bhagavad Geeta: Chapter 4, Verses 18–23

 Life itself is action (right action and wrong action) and inaction.
 A wise person can see that even with physical inaction, there can be intense mental and intellectual activity.
 And even while doing intense actions (physical or mental), one can revel in inaction by being an observer.

 Physical activity is not a criterion for determining whether a person is active or inactive.
-For example, an unintelligent person may assume that a saint sitting under a tree with closed eyes is not doing any activity.
+An unintelligent person may think that a saint sitting under a tree with closed eyes is inactive.
+They might believe the saint is not engaged in any activity.
 In reality, the saint’s contemplative mind is functioning at a high capacity in quietude.

-When one performs actions in the attitude of karma yoga as described by Shri Krishna in the previous chapter, one develops an equipoise necessary to practice meditation.
+Performing actions in the attitude of karma yoga leads to the development of equipoise.
+Shri Krishna described this concept in the previous chapter.
+This equipoise is necessary to practice meditation.
 Even meditation is an action.
-Inaction is when you witness the actions happening with complete detachment in the midst of all action.
+Inaction is when you witness the actions happening with total detachment in the midst of all action.
 Those who have the capacity to stand apart and witness activity (physical or mental) conclude that the observer is inactive.

-Those who can observe activity in inaction and inactivity in action are not preoccupied with selfish desires and life’s ever-changing situations.
+These individuals can notice activity in inaction and inactivity in action.
+They are not preoccupied with selfish desires and life’s ever-changing situations.
 These people are close to realizing the Self and being free from the vicissitudes of life.

 Chapter 4, Verse 19